Amarie Bergman, Aqua VoVo Factory 49 Paris Pop Up; photographed by André Smits 2016 Artist in The World project

 Amarie Bergman formulates and makes reductive art.
 “She likes clean lines (most of the time) and dramatic space, merging design elements into a minimalist’s ethos to produce a graphic style of work.”
 Michael Shandrick

 Born in Edmonton, northern Canada, Bergman has been exhibiting art since 1980.
 Her works are featured in corporate and private collections.
-Ten solo shows have taken place in the past eleven years: in Sydney [Sydney Non Objective (SNO) Quadrant Bearing; Factory 49 The Golden Eternity and H], in Melbourne [Blindside Perlustrata no. 1.; Five Walls Projects Neo Violet], in Launceston [Sawtooth ARI A Slow Waltz]; Alice Springs [Watch This Space White Light 8'3"]; and Paris [ParisCONCRET The Rosy Crucifixion; Factory 49 Paris Pop Up Aqua VoVo; Abstract Project Une Valse Lente.]
+Ten solo shows have taken place in the past eleven years: in Sydney [Sydney Non Objective (SNO) Quadrant Bearing, Factory 49 The Golden Eternity and H]; Melbourne [Blindside Perlustrata no. 1., Five Walls Projects Neo Violet]; Launceston [Sawtooth ARI A Slow Waltz]; Alice Springs [Watch This Space White Light 8'3"]; and Paris [ParisCONCRET The Rosy Crucifixion and C, Factory 49 Paris Pop Up Aqua VoVo, Abstract Project Une Valse Lente.]

 Her artistic evolution was first documented in an interview with Sand T. Kalloch on artSPACE.